Atpadi: Political and judiciary system

-The Atpadi town has a gram panchayat for the administration of the town.
+The Atpadi town has a nagar panchayat for the administration of the town.
 In election which was held in May 2018 Vrushali Patil was elected by people as a sarpanch for next five years who is wife of famous personality of Atpadi taluka ADV.
 Dhananjay Patil.
 She is owner of Sharadha medicals. while the Panchayat Samiti is to administer the entire Taluka.

 Atpadi is part of the Atpadi-Khanapur constituency of Vidhan Sabha and the Maharashtra State Sangli constituency of Loksabha.
 The Atpadi Magistrate's Court oversees criminal proceedings while the Civil Court is presided over by the Junior Division of the court.
 The Atpadi Police station maintains law and order.

 The old building of Atpadi Grampanchayat was renovated though the original design of the building remained unchanged.

 Late Annasaheb Lengare was the elected MLA from Atpadi-Kavathemhankal Constituency.
 When Atpadi was separated from Kavathemhankal and joined to Khanapur then after in 1995 Rajendra Deshmukh was elected as a MLA from Atpadi-Khanapur constituency.
-Nowdays Gopichand Padalkar is a member of Maharashtra Legislative Council.
+Nowadays Gopichand Padalkar is a member of Maharashtra Legislative Council.
 He got elected to the Legislative Council by MLA's (unopposed) on 14 May 2020.